This Raspberry Pi Webcam Server tutorial will take you through on how to have your very own Webcam that is visible on a webpage.

-- Now to test it out!
-We can check out the Raspberry Pi Web Cam Stream at the ip address of our Pi so in your browser go to the following address:
+- Now you should be able to check out the Webcam Stream at the IP address of our Pi so in your browser go to the following address:

-There we have it a fully working Raspberry Pi Webcam server that you can place wherever you would like (Given it is within Wifi range) and be able to view via the web browser.
-If you want allow external access to it check out my instructions towards the bottom of this tutorial.
+There we have it a fully working Raspberry Pi Webcam server that you can place wherever you would like (Given it is within Wifi range) and be able to view the stream via the web browser.
+If you want to allow external access to it then check out my instructions towards the bottom of this tutorial.

 Installing the Hardware